-Mapping ID's In Console
+Mapping IDs in Console

+You may find you have multiple mapping IDs!
+For example, if you are importing both constituent and interaction files into Console, you will have two distinct IDs as these files do not use the same format.
 Any time a new file format is recognized, whether it is an updated format for a current file or a new file entirely, a new mapping ID will be generated for use.
 File format changes include anything from column order to changes in capitalization, periods, spaces, or dashes in the column headers.